Exploring Languages

 complexity?

-)Consider the sum
+foldr)Consider the sum and

-functions we defined in Chapter
+product {.haskell} functions we defined in Chapter

 4, ignoring the short-cut

-handling of the zero element in product
+handling of the zero element in product.

 sum' :: [Int] -> Int -- sum in Prelude